pvmm/hitbasic/README.md

 Executing the parser
 --------------------

 The parser reads standard input and generate debug information for output (no transpilation yet).
-But you can at least use it to verify if the input is a valid HitBASIC program (the `docs` directory contains specifications of what constitutes a valid HitBASIC program).
+But you can at least use it to verify if the input is a valid HitBasic program (the `docs` directory contains specifications of what constitutes a valid HitBasic program).

 ```
-$ python ./parser.py
+$ ./hb
 for i 1 to 20
 print i
 next i